lpurificacao/Zoom_chat_headers_remover/README.md

 ${\large{\textsf{\textcolor{#0A1589}{How to use it?}}}}$

-1. Install the emoji module with "pip install emoji"
+1. Install the emoji module with `pip install emoji`
 2. Just copy the script to the directory where you want to create your Python project.
 3. Run it from your shell or IDE.
 That's it.

 ${\large{\textsf{\textcolor{#0A1589}{Suggestion}}}}$

-Get to the repository [Python_setup](https://github.com/lpurificacao/pyhton_setup) and copy that script.
+Get to the repository [Python_setup](https://github.com/lpurificacao/python_setup) and copy that script.

 It creates the virtual environment and installs the emoji module for you.